Straits Forum

+The Straits Forum (海峡论坛 (海峽論壇, Hǎixiá Lùntán)) is an annual forum for exchanges regarding cross-strait relations between the People's Republic of China and Taiwan held annually since 2009.
+It is organized by China's Taiwan Affairs Office and the Fujian Provincial People's Government.

 Forums

 1st Forum

 The first Straits Forum was held in May 2009 in Xiamen and three other cities in Fujian.
 It introduced eight preferential policies, including building cross-strait common market activities and encouraging mainland tourists to visit Taiwan.

 2nd Forum

 The second Straits Forum was held on 19–25 June 2010 in Xiamen and eight other regions in Fujian.
 The forum consisted of opening ceremony and evening party, policy discussion, cross-strait culture and art exchanges and public carnival.
 It was themed as expanding the communication among the public across the strait, strengthening the cross-strait cooperation and promoting mutual developments, aiming to construct a platform for cross-strait civil, economic and political exchanges.
 It saw more than 100 cooperation deals signing, mainly to promote people-to-people exchanges and aviation cooperation.

 3rd Forum

 The third Straits Forum was held on 11–17 June 2011 in Xiamen, Fujian.
 The forum focused on grassroots exchanges across the Taiwan Strait.
 The forum included 13 activities, such as cross-strait folk stories, cultural exchanges and Taiwan temple fairs stage.
 There were also 15 sub-forums hosted by civil society group on both sides which focused on exchanges pertaining labor union, young people, women and folk beliefs and clan exchanges.